By Mike Elk

 “Not requiring IST implementation would thus be unlawful, arbitrary and capricious,” said the Coalition to Prevent Chemical Disasters in a letter issued to the EPA today May 13th.
 The Coalition charges that it’s unlawful for the EPA to fail to expand the requirement for safer alternative assessments of 10,850 EPA Risk Management Program (RPM) covered facilities, about 88% of the RPM facilities in the US.

-These activists hope that there might be enough time left to convince the Obama Administration to expand their IST proposal to cover all 12,000 chemical plants required to have Risk Management Programs.
+These activists hope that there might be enough time left to convince the Obama Administration to extend their IST proposal to cover all 12,000 chemical plants and to include hazardous waste transportation services and eco-friendly waste disposal plans as part of their Risk Management Programs.

 The Push for Better Workplace Safety Reporting